Skip to main content

-Although dehydration can be mild and just needs you to drink extra fluids, it can also be very severe and life-threatening.
+Although dehydration can be mild and usually just needs you to drink extra fluids, it can also be very severe and life-threatening.

 Dehydration means your body does not have enough fluid.
 This may be because you haven't drunk enough fluid to replace the fluids you have lost, such as when sweating or in your wee (urine).
 If dehydration isn't treated it can get worse and become a serious problem.